Amezakiii/HttpSmartHunter/README.md

     - Depending on the isVisible property of the UI, different functions were called.
 - I personally is not a fan of knowing my teammates's damage, so this function is off by default.
     - Even if it was turned on, you need to manually click on the page to show the data.
     - This function in the original also appears to be a little buggy, we sometimes had a total of damage higher than what's possible.
-For example, BEOTODUS seems to have 12k health, but for some reason, sometimes our total damage sums down to 16k.
+For example, BEOTODUS seems to have 12k health, but for some reason, our total damage sums down to 16k one time.

 ## Usage for functions I added.
 - Turn off the visibility of each UI.